gaoding-inc/cocoapods-monorepo/README.md

 # cocoapods-monorepo

-A tool for organizing code in a way of monorepo.
+A tool for organizing code in a way called monorepo.

 `cocoapods-monorepo` allowed you to specify a directory, so we can extend CocoaPods to support `monorepo` feature.
 Thanks to this plugin we can turn all the pods that under a specified directory into `Development Pods`.
 You will no longer need to specify all local paths in the `Podfile`, eg: